shyedhu/pytest-automation-framework/README.md

 ![](https://github.com/shyedhu/images/blob/main/pytest.gif)

 ## Prerequisites
-First we need install of the Python interpreter, which can be downloaded  Then We need to create a new project in our IDE (I use Visual Studio Code) and install the requests library.
-The easiest way to do this is using pip, the Python package manager:

 Please ensure you have python3 installed on your machine.
 If not already installed, you can go to https://www.python.org/downloads/ and download the latest version of python for your OS and run the installer